 The beautiful South

 The Coastal Way ends at St Davids, but it’s well worth crossing the Landsker Line that divides Welsh-speaking North Pembs from the Anglophone ‘down-belows’ in South Pembs.
 You can’t actually see the line, but you can hear it: local accents get distinctly ooh-arr as you head along St Bride’s Bay.
-It’s a fabulous piece of coastline, so don’t ask us to pick favourites.
+The Pembrokeshire Coast Path follows the fabulous coastline, so don’t ask us to pick favourites.
 Druidston, Marloes, Skomer Island, Barafundle, Manorbier… and we haven’t reached the perfect harbour town of Tenby yet.
 Make sure you do.